kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 ## Overview

-It is an application that is being runned in `tenant-loader-job`.
-It's main task is to synchronize given tenants with Compass.
+It is an application that is supposed to synchronize given tenants from given file with Compass.

 ## How to run
 The user has to provide two environment variables:

-- TENANTS_SRC - which is a path to JSON file which holds tenant data
+- `TENANTS_SRC` - which is a path to JSON file which holds tenant data
-- TENANT_PROVIDER - which specifies the provider of tenants
+- `TENANT_PROVIDER` - which specifies the provider of tenants

 ## Application flow